Practical Information: Malaysian Borneo

-Most travelers will arrive via air to the island of Borneo.
-The cities of Kuching (KCH) in Sarawak and Kota Kinablu (BKI) in Sabah both have international flights.
+Most travellers will arrive via air to the island of Borneo.
+The cities of Kuching (KCH) in Sarawak and Kota Kinabalu (BKI) in Sabah both have international flights.
 Both of these airports are smaller as far as international airports go, but they have all of the normal amenities you would expect to find in an international airport.

 Will I Be Able to Contact Home While I Am Away?

 Borneo time is GMT/UTC plus 8 hours.
 Malaysia’s country code is +60.
 For making calls back home, international rates can be quite expensive, be sure to check with your local carrier prior to visiting Borneo.
 Consider downloading WhatsApp, a free internet-based texting and calling service to keep in touch with loved ones.
 Most larger cities and major towns have wi-fi available.
 Most restaurants, cafes, and fast food outlets provide wi-fi for free.
 However, keep in mind the internet in these areas is often slower than what would be expected back home.